Choi-SeokHeum/sample/README.md

 ### Configuration file for data store
 Configuration file element explanation:
-* File Path
+* DataStoreLocation
- - Insert a full path to store the needed files in DataStore module.
+ - Insert a full path to store the needed files in DataStore module(Storage Path).
+ - Insert the "/" character at the end of the path.
 * MaxFileSize
  - Insert a size that can store the maximum amount of data in the file.
 * MaxSotrageSize